 Because almost 90% of IRAs are cashed out within 6 months of the death of the initial account owner.
 The solution may be to establish a trust to preserve the “Stretch Opportunity.”

 With correct planning, your retirement plan can preserve funds for future generations to enjoy.
 The planning starts with the beneficiary forms.
 It is important to understand that your Will does not control who gets your IRA.
 The beneficiary designation trumps your Will.
 Filling out the beneficiary designation form correctly is critical.
-At Berwitz & DiTata LLP we assist our clients in understanding their beneficiary designations and, if requested, assist them in completing the forms.
+At Berwitz & DiTata LLP, our Long Island estate planning attorneys assist our clients in understanding their beneficiary designations and, if requested, assist them in completing the forms.
 We also remind our clients to review the forms periodically, and suggest that they place copies of the forms in their estate planning binders so that they can be easily located when needed.